Get Financial Clearance

 Each traditional undergraduate is required to gain financial clearance on their student account from the Student Accounts Office to keep any pre-registered classes for the upcoming semester.

-- The student completes the Payment Contract and
+- The student signs and completes a Payment Contract

 - The student remits payment for the estimated balance due on the pre-bill, via check or cash